marxin/texi2rst-generated/sphinx/gcc/programming-languages-supported-by-gcc.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GCC, GNU Compiler Collection, GNU C Compiler, Ada, D, Fortran, Go, Objective-C, Objective-C++

 .. _g++-and-gcc:

-.. index:: GCC

-.. index:: GNU Compiler Collection

-.. index:: GNU C Compiler

-.. index:: Ada

-.. index:: D

-.. index:: Fortran

-.. index:: Go

-.. index:: Objective-C

-.. index:: Objective-C++

 Programming Languages Supported by GCC
 --------------------------------------